 Today is National Bone Broth Day!
-What better way to celebrate it than drinking a nice cup of broth and reading a great book on the subject, like The Bare Bones Cookbook (which not-coincidentally, releases today)?
+What better way to celebrate it than drinking a nice cup of French Onion Soup and reading a great book on the subject, like The Bare Bones Cookbook (which not-coincidentally, releases today)?

 Every week either on the blog, our podcasts, our newsletter, or our social media channels, you’ll see us exhort the benefits of bone broth.
 Stacy consumes it in some form several times a week, if not daily.
 Why?
 The reason why is pretty clear.
 The collagen and proteins in broth have tons of benefits: